60 Hours of Strategy Classes with Practice

 The SAT tests students on math and verbal, especially basic grammar, reading and comprehension, writing, and mathematics.

-Like other ETS exams, the SAT also expects students to have a good reading habit, knowledge of English grammar, and knowledge of math.
-Since the test is not computer-adaptive, students can answer easy questions first and then go on to the more difficult ones.
+Like other exams, the SAT also expects students to have a good reading habit, knowledge of English grammar, and knowledge of math.
+Since the test is adaptive section-wise students must do well in all sections.
 A regular course schedule, an organized studying method, and a proper hold on subject specifics will ensure a good SAT score

 Attend a free demo class